anhinga/julia-flux-drafts/arxiv-1606-09470-section3/dictionary-experiments/README.md

 _So, the final conclusion is that this does require adding custom adjoints (to Zygote itself, or to ChainRules/ChainRulesCore)_

-_No, it's unreasonable to expect that this would just differential through a complicated implementation without adding custom rules_
+No, it's unreasonable to expect that this would just differentiate through a complicated implementation without adding custom rules

-_Which is a pity, but that's the current state-of-the-art_
+Which is a pity, but that's the current state-of-the-art